untoldengine/UntoldEngine/docs/API/UsingCodeComponents.md

 # Writing Plugins in Swift

-`UntoldComponentKit` lets a project, or a plugin package it uses, add three things to the engine and the editor in Swift.
+`UntoldComponentKit` lets a project add three things to the engine and the editor in Swift.
 Each has a base class:

 | Base class | What it adds | Where it shows up |
 | --- | --- | --- |